How Long Do Water Filters Last?

 A reverse osmosis water filtration system is a different kind of filtration system that can be installed either at the point of entry to your home, as a whole house system, or at point of use, such as at a tap.

-The difference with reverse osmosis is in how the water is filtered.Â
+The difference with reverse osmosis is how it's filtered.

 Since reverse osmosis filters can be either for your whole house or for one specific area of your home, the cost can vary widely.